Abdullah-TU/Pattern-Recognition/README.md

 # Pattern Recognition and Machine Learning

-Course: Pattern Recognition and Machine Learning(Maximum part of this repo).
+The maximum part of this repo covers the Course - Pattern Recognition and Machine Learning.